lightbend/kalix-jvm-sdk/samples/java-protobuf-customer-registry-kafka-quickstart/README.md

 mvn kalix:runAll
 ```

-This command will start the Kalix service, the Kalix Proxy, a local Kafka broker and a Zookeeper using the included [docker-compose.yml](./docker-compose.yml) file.
+This command will start the Kalix service, the Kalix Runtime, a local Kafka broker and a Zookeeper using the included [docker-compose.yml](./docker-compose.yml) file.

 It can make sense to delete the existing containers (if any exist) and start from scratch when starting up the Kafka container.